Richmond Concrete Pros - Richmond, Virginia

 To make concrete, crushed aggregate of varying sizes is used.
 Aggregate may include sand, crushed stones, gravel, recycled concrete, and slag.
 These materials are broken down into a semi-fine mixture, and then they are mixed with a cement paste that is meant to bind them together to form a stone-like substance.

-There are multiple types of cement paste materials that can be used, including lime past or calcium aluminum cement.
+There are multiple types of cement paste materials that can be used, including lime paste or calcium aluminum cement.
 This mixture is combined with water to form a slurry that can easily be poured into all types of molds.

 Concrete is a popular building material because of its durability, low maintenance, and ability to be exposed to all types of weather elements without easily breaking down.
 It is used in the construction of buildings because it can retain heat and helps to cut down on energy costs.
+Most homes in areas prone to high winds, like Florida, are built of concrete or block because these materials are much stronger than wood framing.

 Types of Modern Concrete: There are three main types of concrete that can be used in construction.
 Knowing the different types is important for both residential and commercial needs.
 Richmond Concrete professionals have lots of experience with all of the following options and can assist you by providing you with choices you might not know about.